aelfric/ncfl-livedocs/sites/wewcc.md

 **Network**:

-Public WiFi is available use in between rounds.
+Public WiFi is available for use in between rounds.
 Please only use the below network on your primary device for use during rounds only.

 - **Network Name**: `NCFLWiFiForRounds`